Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Course substitutions should be requested, approved, and recorded prior to the last date to apply for graduation.

-Academic Clemency provides students returning to the College an opportunity to address prior unsatisfactory academic performance.
-Academic Clemency expunges a limited number of “D,” “F,” or “FNA” grades previously earned at FCC.
+- Academic Clemency provides students returning to the College an opportunity to address prior unsatisfactory academic performance.
+Academic Clemency expunges a limited number of “D,” or “F,” grades previously earned at FCC.
 Students will be made aware of the Academic Clemency procedure through the re-admission letter provided to them upon re-application to the College.
-Students who wish to apply for Academic Clemency will meet with a member of Career and Academic Planning Services (CAPS) to discuss the procedure.- The following are conditions for requesting Academic Clemency:
+Students who wish to apply for Academic Clemency will meet with a member of Career and Academic Planning Services (CAPS) to discuss the procedure.
+The following are conditions for requesting Academic Clemency:

-- A student may be granted Academic Clemency only once.
+- An application for Academic Clemency may be granted only once.

 - Students who have been awarded a degree are not eligible for Academic Clemency.

-- A student must not have attended FCC for two (2) years before they are eligible to request Academic Clemency.
+- A student must not have attended FCC for at least two (2) years before they are eligible to request Academic Clemency.

-- Only courses in which a grade of “D”, “F” or “FNA” has been earned will be considered for Academic Clemency.
+- Only courses in which a grade of “D” or “F” has been earned will be considered for Academic Clemency.

 - Developmental courses will not be considered for Academic Clemency.

-- When a student has met the conditions of Academic Clemency, they will meet with an assigned academic advisor within Learning Support to develop an Academic Clemency plan and complete the Request for Academic Clemency form.
+- When student has met the conditions of Academic Clemency, they will meet with an assigned academic advisor within Student Experience to develop an Academic Clemency plan and complete the Request for Academic Clemency form.

-- The number of credits that may be considered for Academic Clemency will be determined on a case by case basis by an assigned academic advisor within Learning Support working with the student.
+- The number of credits that may be considered for Academic Clemency will be determined on a case–by- case basis by an assigned academic advisor within Student Experience working with the student.
 In no case can the number of credits exceed twenty-four (24).

-- An assigned academic advisor within Student Affairs will sign the completed Request for Academic Clemency form and forward it to the Registrar for final approval and recording.
+- An assigned academic advisor within Student Experience will sign the completed Request for Academic Clemency form and forward it to the Registrar for final review and approval.

 - All course attempts will remain on the transcript.
 Courses that have been approved for Academic Clemency will be designated with the grade of “FX” or “DX.”